ClaudioLutz/JobSearchAI/Documentation.md

 4. Allows users to run the job matcher with a selected CV
 5. Displays job match results in a user-friendly format
 6. Provides options to download job match reports
+7. Allows users to generate personalized motivation letters for specific job postings
+8. Displays generated motivation letters with options to print or download

 **Functions**:
 - `index()`: Render the main dashboard page